Harry Potter is authoritarian poison

 - The rule against telling muggles about magic.
 I'll talk about the logical absurdity of this below, but it's worse morally than logically, because it's disrespectful and wrong to keep such massive secrets from one's friends.
 Threatening someone with expulsion or imprisonment to keep those secrets?
 That's a whole other level of evil.

-- The rule against being up after hours is completely arbitrary, pointless oppression.
+One of the hogwarts-specific injustices that's particularly salient to me: the rule against being up after hours is arbitrary, pointless oppression.
 It's against the rules to see the beauty of the night sky, and no matter how many times the series shows characters rightly sneaking out and getting caught and punished, no one starts to think there's anything unjust about the rule.

 A seven-book series about students at a magic academy was the worst possible story in which to put the epitome of an unexplained magic system.
 I detail this objection in my article on magic systems, although if you've read any criticism of Harry Potter on the internet you probably know the drill already.

-- A subpoint: Rowling claims that horcruxes "split your soul into pieces"; what the hell is that even supposed to mean?
+- A subpoint: it's claimed that horcruxes "split your soul into pieces"; what the hell is that even supposed to mean?

 Why do you even want to hide?!?